 ‘My Shadow’ by Robert Louis Stevenson is a four stanza poem that is separated into sets of four lines.
-Stevenson has choose to imbue this piece with a simple rhyming pattern of aabb ccdd, and so on, alternating end sounds he saw fit from stanza to stanza.
+Stevenson has chosen to imbue this piece with a simple rhyming pattern of aabb ccdd, and so on, alternating end sounds he saw fit from stanza to stanza.
 Stevenson chose this rhyme scheme to match the content and intend audience of ‘My Shadow.’
 It is very straightforward, emphasizing the pleasure of sounds over a complex style of syntax.
 The poem is aimed at two different audiences, first, and most obviously, children.
 The second is anyone seeking to relive the joy and simple wonder of childhood.

 The main themes of this piece are curiosity and wonder.
 Stevenson’s speaker spends the poem considering his own shadow.
-He is unsure what exactly it is, and without the access to or understanding of science, he has to come to his own conclusions.
+He is unsure what exactly it is, and without access to or understanding of science, he has to come to his own conclusions.
 The speaker describes his shadow as a “he,” as if it is another boy accompanying him everywhere he goes.